220307-UTA-NET/Project2FoodTruck/README.md

 As a customer I want to know the prices of the menu options.

 As an employee I want to be able to login and see when I am working.
+As an employee I want to be able to login and see where I am working.

 As a manager, I want to be able to update the inventory.
 As a manager, I want to be able to update the work schedules.